-For example, in the UK car insurance experienced a significant drop during 2019 when the average (comprehensive) policy fell to £466.
+For example, in the UK the cost of car insurance experienced a significant drop during 2021 when the average (comprehensive) policy fell to £430.
 This, however, doesn’t mean your car insurance premium should be the same, or close to this figure.

 Where you live is important to how your car insurance is calculated.
 Urban postcodes, for example, will present different levels of risk from their rural counterparts.
 The premium you pay will be affected by:

-If you’re aged 17-24 check out SMART WHEELS young driver insurance and earn cash rewards on a pre-paid card for driving safely.
+If you’re aged 17-24 check out SMART WHEELS young driver insurance.

 In 2012 the European Court of Justice ruled that insurers could no longer cite gender as a basis to calculate car premiums.

-However, since that ruling it has been established that men still pay more for their car insurance.
-Although insurers do not use gender-based valuations, they still gather detailed data from multiple sources.
-Once all the details are analysed male drivers still present more of a risk than female drivers.
-This may be attributed to:
+Although insurers do not use isolated gender-based valuations, they still gather detailed data from multiple sources.
+Once all the details are analysed, if male drivers present more of a risk than female drivers this may be attributed to:

 A person with 5 years no claim bonus will present less of a risk than a driver with multiple accident claims plus three points on their licence.
 Always drive safely and within the legal limits.